 Spear Phishing

 Spear phishing is (not surprisingly) an advanced form of phishing attack.
-Whilst phishing campaigns are often formed through identical scam emails send to thousands of individuals in the hope that one lands, spear phishing is much more targeted.
+Whilst phishing campaigns are often formed through identical scam emails sent to thousands of individuals in the hope that one lands, spear phishing is much more targeted.
 A spear phishing attack is specific to the victim, using personal information to gain trust and appear valid.
 Unsurprisingly, the personal nature of this tactic means it tends to have a much higher success rate in deceiving the victims as opposed to regular phishing emails.

 Baiting